 A Hundred Years

-When Seso Media Group brought me in, the assignment was straightforward: help with a handful of client engagements.
+When Seso Media Group brought me on, the assignment was straightforward: help with a handful of client engagements.

 But the deeper I got into the agency, the more another question kept nagging at me.